foundry-vtt-community/wiki.js/development/getting-started-with-development.md

 > ### What is this?
 > This is going to be our FAQ and "common hurdles to overcome" guide to help new package developers.
 It's going to be perpetually updating and changing.
+> If you know of some questions or common sticking points for new package developers, please edit this to include those things.
 {.is-warning}

 ## FAQs